Bayesian Neural Networks for Reversible Steganography: Abstract

 \section{Abstract}

-Recent advances in deep learning have led to a paradigm shift in reversible steganography.
+Recent advances in deep learning have led to a paradigm shift in the field of reversible steganography.
 A fundamental pillar of reversible steganography is predictive modelling which can be realised via deep neural networks.
 However, non-trivial errors exist in inferences about some out-of-distribution and noisy data.
-In view of this issue, we propose to consider uncertainty in predictive models based upon a theoretical framework of Bayesian deep learning.
-Bayesian neural networks can be regarded as self-aware machinery; that is, a machine that knows its own limitations.
-To quantify uncertainty, we approximate the posterior predictive distribution through Monte Carlo sampling with stochastic forward passes.
-We further show that predictive uncertainty can be disentangled into aleatoric and epistemic uncertainties and these quantities can be learnt in an unsupervised manner.
-Experimental results demonstrate an improvement delivered by Bayesian uncertainty analysis upon steganographic capacity-distortion performance.
+In view of this issue, we propose to consider uncertainty in predictive models based upon a theoretical framework of Bayesian deep learning, thereby creating an adaptive steganographic system.
+Most modern deep-learning models are regarded as deterministic because they only offer predictions while failing to provide uncertainty measurement.
+Bayesian neural networks bring a probabilistic perspective to deep learning and can be regarded as self-aware intelligent machinery; that is, a machine that knows its own limitations.
+To quantify uncertainty, we apply Bayesian statistics to model the predictive distribution and approximate it through Monte Carlo sampling with stochastic forward passes.
+We further show that predictive uncertainty can be disentangled into aleatoric and epistemic uncertainties and these quantities can be learnt unsupervised.
+Experimental results demonstrate an improvement delivered by Bayesian uncertainty analysis upon steganographic rate-distortion performance.